MalefactorIX/Damage-Processing-System/Faust/Codex of Arms.md

    - [LBA HEX] Refers to v2 LBA format which has objects define a unique channel based on their object keys.
    - [LBA NON-HEX] Refers to v1 LBA format which uses a fixed channel.
    - [HARDPOINT] Weapon/Utility mount.
 Weapons and utilities such as flares, ADS, smoke launcher, etc consume a hardpoint slot.
+      - [PILOT/PRIMARY] Hardpoints controlled by the pilot of the vehicle or optionally by any operators on board.
+      - [AUXILLARY/SECONDARY] Hardpoints controlled exclusively by a non-piloting operator.
+      - [OFFENSIVE] Hardpoints which deal damage to agents, objects, or vehicles.
+      - [DEFENSIVE] Hardpoints which serve to obstruct, support, or protect the vehicle.
    - [DPM] Damage Per Minute.
 How much damage a weapon can put out within 60 seconds - This includes reloads or other forms of downtime and is a metric of a weapon's 'sustainable' damage output.
    - [DPS]
         - [DAMAGE PER SECOND] Similar to DPM but over the course of a single second, typically used for calculating a weapon's damage output while disregarding any downtime.
 This is mostly used to calculate a weapon's 'burst' damage output.